Axie Infinity is a digital pet universe where players battle, raise, and trade fantasy creatures called Axies.

 Each Axie has a class which is similar to the “types” from Pokemon.
 Each class is weak and strong against other classes.
 When calculating damage, the card class of the attacking move is compared to the Axie class of the defender.
 This means that a Bird card used to an attack a Beast Axie will deal 15% additional damage.
 A Beast card used to attack an Aquatic Axie will deal 15% less damage.

-When an Axie of a certain class uses a card from its class it gets a 15% attack/shield bonus.
-For example, a Plant Axie playing a plant card will receive 15% extra attack/shield.
+In addition, when an Axie of a certain class uses a card from its class it gets a 10% attack/shield bonus.
+For example, a Plant Axie playing a plant card will receive 10% extra attack/shield.

 Classes also effect the stats that an Axie has.
 Please review this sheet for an overview of how the stat & class system work.